manishnakar/interview-questions/README.md

 # interview-questions
-Interview questions for frontend developer
+Interview questions for developer

-Front-end Job Interview Questions
+Job Interview Questions

-This file contains a number of front-end interview questions that can be used when vetting potential candidates.
-It is by no means recommended to use every single question here on the same candidate (that would take hours).
-Choosing a few items from this list should help you vet the intended skills you require.
+This file contains a number of interview questions.
+It is by no means recommended to use every single question here on the same candidate.

-Note: Keep in mind that many of these questions are open-ended and could lead to interesting discussions that tell you more about the person's capabilities than a straight answer would.
+Note: These questions are open-ended and could lead to interesting discussions that tell you more about the person's capabilities than a straight answer would.

 Table of Contents

     General Questions